Moving Aggregate Modified Autoregressive Copula-Based Time Series Models (MAGMAR-Copulas): MAGMAR-Copulas

-Iteratively substituting for $w_{t-1}$ in Eq. \ref{MAGMAR(1,1)} yields the AR($\infty$) representation.
+Iteratively substituting for $w_{t-1}$ in Eq. \ref{Eq:MAGMAR(1,1)} yields the AR($\infty$) representation.
 Utilizing the composition symbol, which acts as $\bigcirc_{i = 1}^{N} f_i = f_1 \circ f_2 \circ \hdots \circ f_N$, the representation can be written as

-Hence, in general, each past observation, $U_{t-i}, i = 1,2,\hdots$ has a non-independent influence on $U_t$.
-The MAG($\infty$) representation can be derived as
+Hence, in general, each past observation, $U_{t-i}, i = 1,2,\hdots$ has an actual influence on $U_t$.
+This is the desired property.
+Furthermore, the MAG($\infty$) representation can be derived as

 As noted before, there also exists a MAG($\infty$) representation for the case with no moving aggregate extension.
 The representation was derived in \cite{mcneil2022time} as 'causal representation'.
 It is easy to see that for $C_{\theta} = \Pi$, the two representations are equal.
-This is in line with proposition~\ref{prop:MAGMAR(1,0)=CopulaTS}, which proposes that for $C_{\theta} = \Pi$, the MAGMAR(1,1)-Copula model is equal to the classical copula-based time series model.
-The proposition and the proof are given in Sect.~\ref{RelatedModels}.
-In Sect.~\ref{Distributional:stationarity}, it is explicitly shown that the MAG($\infty$) representation of the MAGMAR-Copula time series converges for the case where the AR-copula, $C_{\phi}$, is the normal copula. \\ Last, we want to introduce the MAGMAR$(p,q)$-Copula model with $p$ autoregressive and $q$ moving aggregate orders.
-Using the Rosenblatt functions (Eq.~\ref{Rosenblatt}) It can be formulated as follows: \begin{definition}[MAGMAR$(p,q)$-Copula Model] Let $R_{\phi_1,\hdots,\phi_p} : (0,1)^{p+1} \rightarrow (0,1)$ be a Rosenblatt function associated to a D-vine copula $C_{\phi_1,\hdots,\phi_p}$, which is parametrized by parameters $\phi_1,\hdots,\phi_p$.
-Furthermore, let $R^{-1}_{\theta_1,\hdots,\theta_q} : (0,1)^{q+1} \rightarrow (0,1)$ be an inverse Rosenblatt function associated to a D-vine copula $C_{\theta_1,\hdots,\theta_q}$, which is parametrized by parameters $\theta_1,\hdots,\theta_q$.
-The time series $\{U_t\}_{t \in \mathbb{Z}}$ following the updating equation
+This is in line with proposition~\ref{Prop:Relation_to_other_models}, which proposes that for $C_{\theta} = \Pi$, the MAGMAR(1,1)-Copula model is equal to the classical copula-based time series model.
+The \SPP{corresponding} proposition is given in Sect.~\ref{Subsection:MAGMAR:RelatedModels}.
+In Sect.~\ref{Subsection:MAGMAR:Distributional_Properties}, it is explicitly shown that the MAG($\infty$) representation of the MAGMAR-Copula time series converges for the case where the AR-copula, $C_{\phi}$, is the normal copula.
+For other copulas, it is hard to establish the convergence of the MAG$(\infty)$ representation explicitly. \SPP{However, we can use results from \cite{douc2014nonlinear}, involving a contraction-on-average, to establish desired properties.}